 I went to Trent University, and it has one of the biggest and best cultural studies programs in Canada (at least, I think it is still one of the biggest and best…at one point, it was the only REAL program that had a full offering of courses as a specialization instead of a minor).
 And some of my administrative and policy studies courses were cross-listed with cultural studies courses, so the cultural studies approaches were often woven into the curriculum.

 So here’s the rub for me.
-Cultural studies, like history or anthropology, has to mainly observe from outside of the culture.
+Cultural studies, like history or anthropology, have to mainly observe from outside of the culture.
 The obvious rationale is that this is a good thing, an ability to see broad themes by having a more distant and objective perspective.
 However, for me, that is also an extreme limitation.
 If you aren’t part of the culture, immersed in it, and explaining things within that culture, the best you can do is an abstraction.
-That’s not limited to cultural studies of course, any academic study requires some abstraction to hold everything else steady while you look at a couple of key issues or variables, but I find it difficult to accept the cultural studies one as readily.
+That’s not limited to cultural studies, of course, any academic study requires some abstraction to hold everything else steady while you look at a couple of key issues or variables, but I find it difficult to accept the cultural studies one as readily.
 Partly because interpreting another culture only works if you first understand the culture well enough to step back, and that act of stepping back hides meaning, particularly when it is then combined with a translation process to “transcode” those observations into something those not of the culture can understand.

 Take for example a situation where you’re observing the interactions between genders in a village.
 It’s easy to misunderstand hierarchies if you assume that hearth and home are “lesser” responsibilities than breadwinning employment — it is almost impossible to avoid some bias in the interpretation process.
 Descriptions are easy, interpretation and translation are best guesses as to why or for what significance.

 I really liked the description the hosts give to the culture at the beginning i.e. that the culture includes not only the members themselves, but a specialized language, sense of community, identity representation of self and others, and how they relate to each other.
 Right down to defining who is “in” and who is “out”.
-As well, they talked about how you might look back at the history of gaming consoles and group them or “rank” them…would it be by amount of memory, type of graphics, simplicity or complexity of controllers, addition of narratives, etc.?
+As well, they talked about how you might look back at the history of gaming consoles and group them or “rank” them…would it be by the amount of memory, type of graphics, simplicity or complexity of controllers, the addition of narratives, etc.?
 And thus it is incredibly important to understand something within the context.

 However, I don’t think they go quite far enough in critical analysis of the tool (cultural studies).
 If you accept that you need to understand within a context, and that you need to speak the language to understand the context, then any translation outside that context will necessarily involve at least some loss of meaning.
 To me, that sometimes moves the analysis into the realm of subjectivity or simple descriptive relativism.
 One analyst could argue it means X, another could argue it means Y, but neither one really knows if that is an accurate translation.
 As with all languages, some words have no direct counterpart, and idioms / symbols / signs are the hardest to translate at all.